kazuki43zoo/pdf-diff-commands/README.md

 * Checking difference for two pdf files after converting to image file
 * Can perform bulk comparing for two directories
-* Can specify pixel range to be ignored
+* Can specify pixel range to be ignored a difference
-* Can compare by ignore dynamic part on file name on bulk comparing
+* Can compare by ignore dynamic part(e.g. date string, random string, etc...) on file name on bulk comparing

 ## How to run